-All I can hear is the sound
+Computer is mute.
+All I can hear is the sound of (almost) silence.

 I’ve always wondered if I should count my blogging years from the time I started chronicling my life on Diaryland or from the time I started this weblog.
 I didn’t count my Diaryland diary as a weblog because, well, it was a diary, not a weblog.
 But now people seem to count online diaries/journals as weblogs as well.
 That means I could claim that I have been blogging since 1999.
 But I digress.
 I don’t even know why I felt the need to point it out.
 Slow blogging day, I guess. :P